Disclaimer: The views expressed in this article belong to an independent guest author and not Leaderonomics, its directors, affiliates, or employees.

 It would be helpful if the remote team is provided with simple guides on how to uninstall or install applications, speed up computers, clean up disk and use antivirus software Marketers who work on Mac find it useful to have some handy tips on how to increase the speed of the computer to finish tasks quickly.
 Remote support essentially means providing hands-on tips and guidelines to support themselves when they get stuck while working.

-IT support also means leveraging the access to the devices of the team members remotely from anywhere.
+IT support also means leveraging the access to the devices of the team members remotely from anywhere with free remote control software.
 Some software that allows screen sharing and video calling give the IT technician instant access to the devices.

 The benefits of remote support are low costs, business growth, fast response time, and better knowledge sharing, not to mention improved productivity.
 The team can decrease downtime, troubleshoot issues, and focus on tasks with great IT support.
 It gives the remote team a sense of reassurance that the company has them covered.